 When was MIT Founded?

 When was MIT founded?
-The Massachusetts Institute of Technology (often known as MIT) was established on April 10, 1861, which is also the date that the Commonwealth of Massachusetts granted it a formal charter.
+The Massachusetts Institute of Technology (often known as MIT) was founded on April 10, 1861, the same date on which the Commonwealth of Massachusetts officially granted the institution a formal charter.
 This happened on a Tuesday, two days before the official beginning of the Civil War.
 In 1865, the first classes were held after several years of preparation during which ideas were formulated and finances were collected.

 William Barton Rogers, who later became MIT’s first president, is credited with having the idea for the institute.
 In 1846, while Rogers was serving as a professor of natural philosophy at the College of William & Mary, he penned a letter to his brother Henry in which he discussed his plans for a “new polytechnic institute.”
 Rogers was a dedicated advocate for the establishment of the Institute, constantly working to garner support and collect donations.

 Part of MIT’s history and founding is the construction of the first building in 1866 in Boston’s Back Bay neighborhood.
 The Massachusetts Institute of Technology (MIT) resided in rented quarters on Summer Street in the city’s center.
 Boylston Street was the address of the first structure on the property.